-If you live alone, you can take advantage of shopping at warehouse clubs to save money.
+If you live alone, you can still take advantage of shopping at warehouse clubs.

-Simply team up with a neighbor and split the costs and the food.
+Simply team up with a neighbor and split the costs and what you buy.

-Even if you aren’t single, you can still team up with neighbors to save money by buying in bulk.
+Even if you aren’t single, you can still team up with neighbors and buy in bulk.

-To save money on garbage, again team up with your neighbors.
+To lower your garbage bill, again team up with your neighbors.
 You can share the service and split the bill.